ghosert/VimProject/note.md

 Tips: Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist neovim tips should be added to [[neovim-tips]]

-- [ ] Investigate new neovim plugin for the feature of Cursor AI IDE
 - [ ] Investigate new API model CHATGPT o1, it's able to replace chatgpt 4o?
 - [ ] lazydocker, httpie, lazy git
 - [ ] learn dotfile to manage all the dot files across the instances